The Difference between Operating Cash Flow and Free Cash Flow

 Operating cash flow has its limitations because it doesn’t take into account the cost of acquiring and managing fixed assets such as machinery, software, furniture, and vehicles.

-Free cash flow or FCF measures how much cash a company generates from normal operations minus any cash spent for long-term fixed assets.
+Free cash flow, or FCF, measures how much cash a company generates from normal operations minus any cash spent for long-term fixed assets.

-Understanding how much money you have leftover after paying for everything is valuable because you can assess how much money you may reinvest back into the company.
+Understanding how much money you have left over after paying for everything is valuable because you can assess how much money you may reinvest back into the company.

 It also has the potential to identify red flags in your accounts receivable process.
-For example, if revenue increases but free FCF is not, it could mean customers are not paying invoices on time.
+For example, if revenue increases but free FCF does not, it could mean customers are not paying invoices on time.

 Free Cash Flow Calculation